AndrewDryga/talk_sagas_of_elixir/sagas.md

 ^ The second one is that it makes it easy implement retries, they work like a checkpoints and you can decide from which stage we should apply forward recovery

+^ In this example we rollback few bookings before retrying them, but nothing stops us to retry only the failed stage.

 ---